djalbat/yapp/README.md

 }
 ```

 Note that the second of the callback's arguments is a reference to the instance of Yapp, in case one is not available by other means.
 Note also that a `getContent()` method is supplied.

-The only other option is the `firaCode` option, covered next.

 ## Fira Code support

 Yapp supports [Fira Code](https://github.com/tonsky/FiraCode).
-To enable it, add the `firaCode` option either to the `options` object if you are using the `fromContentAndOptions(...)` factory method or as an attribute if using JSX:
+In order to enable it, either add a `firaCode` property set to `true` to the ' `configuration` object if you are using the `fromContentAndConfiguration(...)` factory method or add a `firaCode` boolean attribute if using JSX:

 ```
 <Yapp firaCode ... >{`